Company takeovers: different situations

 Be open from the start to your family members who are not working in the company.
 Make agreements about the parent gradually stepping back after the takeover.
 Have a civil-law notary draw up these agreements in a family charter as well.

 Please note: In a family business takeover it is not uncommon for the purchase price to be too low (compared to the actual market value).
-The Dutch Tax And Customs Administration will consider this a gift (in Dutch).
+The Dutch Tax And Customs Administration will consider this a (in Dutch).
 That is why it is smart to contact your accountant well in advance to discuss the best way to organise the takeover, also in terms of taxes.

 In practice, takeovers do not happen overnight.
 It is a gradual process that ensures the company’s continuity and gives you the opportunity to familiarise yourself with the ins and outs of the business.

-There may also be financial motives for a gradual takeover.
+There may also be for a gradual takeover.
 For instance, because at this stage you cannot get all the funding yet.
 Or you have stipulated in the agreement that you can pay the purchase price in instalments.

 The importance of a takeover advisor